dickermoshe/zmanim-docs/docs/index.md

 You may have reached this site because a zmanim app you use linked you here for more detail about a particular time.
 These pages are meant to help you understand the time shown in your app, including any sources, offsets, or calculation methods that may affect it.

-This documentation was generated from KosherJava version X. Different apps may use different versions, settings, or defaults, so the information here should be used as a guide rather than a guarantee that every app calculates a zman in exactly the same way.
+Note that different apps may use different versions, settings, or defaults, so the information here should be used as a guide rather than a guarantee that every app calculates a zman in exactly the same way.

 ## Categories